nxrighthere/ENet-CSharp/README.md

 `Address.GetHost()` attempts to do a reverse lookup from the address.
 Returns a string with a resolved name or an IP address.

-`Address.SetHost(string hostName)` set host name or an IP address (IPv4/IPv6).
+`Address.SetHost(string hostName)` set host name or an IP address.
 Should be used for binding to a network interface or for connection to a foreign host.
 Returns true on success or false on failure.

 #### Event
 Contains marshalled structure with the event type, managed pointer to the peer, channel ID, user-supplied data, and managed pointer to the packet.